 UCRISE Staff and Research Members

-Gordon is a Professor of Physiotherapy in the Faculty of Health.
+Gordon is UC AIS Professor of Sports Medicine in the UC Research Institute for Sport and Exercise and Professor of Physiotherapy in the Faculty of Health.
 He gained his PhD from the University of Sydney in 2000.
-He has published more than 60 research papers in peer reviewed journals and is currently an Associate Editor of the Journal of Science and Medicine in Sport and on the review boards of the Australian Journal of Physiotherapy, Experimental Brain Research, British Journal of Sports Medicine, Perceptual and Motor Skills, Physical Therapy in Sport and Physiotherapy and the Grants Review Panel of the Physiotherapy Research Foundation and is a NHMRC Project Grant reviewer.
+He has published more than 100 research papers in peer reviewed journals and is currently Editor in Chief of the Journal of Science and Medicine in Sport and on the review boards of the Australian Journal of Physiotherapy, Experimental Brain Research, British Journal of Sports Medicine, Perceptual and Motor Skills, Physical Therapy in Sport and Physiotherapy and the Grants Review Panel of the Physiotherapy Research Foundation and is a NHMRC Project Grant reviewer.

 David Pyne is a sports physiologist with 30 years practical and research experience across a range of individual and team sports.
 David served as an adjunct member of UCRISE in 2014 and 2015 and joined as a full-time Research Professor in 2016.
 David completed both an undergraduate (Bachelor of Applied Science in Sports Coaching) and graduate (Masters in Exercise Physiology) degree at UC, and a PhD in Biochemistry and Molecular Biology at the Australian National University.
 He held adjunct status at UC between 1997 and 2016 in sport science.